Categories: Career Inspiration

 6. Avenues for professional growth

-To be competent is not born out of sheer graduation from school but out of hard work and experience.
+Another thing you didn’t know about studying accounting is that to be competent, you have to put in hard work and gain experience.
 Agreeable, other fields or courses provide opportunities for professional growth but with accounting, there’s a systematic and diverse way for personal and professional growth.
 Though it is advisable after graduation, accountants should gain experience from junior-level or entry-level auditors or accountants in order to plan out desirable choices of unprofessional growth either by further education or becoming a certified professional accountant.

 7. Profitable career path